FIFA says Valcke not involved in $10 million payment

 South Africa’s sports minister, Fikile Mbakule, has denied that his government paid $10 million to anyone as a bribe.

-After the FIFA statement, Britain’s Press Association published on Twitter what it said was a copy of a 2008 letter sent by SAFA to FIFA, and addressed to Valcke, requesting a transfer of $10 million to the “diaspora legacy program”.
+After the FIFA statement, Britain’s Press Association published on Twitter what is said was a copy of a letter sent by SAFA to FIFA, and addressed to Valcke, requesting a transfer of $10 million to the “diaspora legacy programme”.

 However, FIFA replied in a further statement to Reuters: